Burgundy Rubber Plant Info: How To Grow Ficus Elastica Burgundy

 The plant is not known for its flowers.

-To attract them, they produce insignificant, small ovoid-shape inflorescences called sycones.
+To attract them, they produce insignificant, small, ovoid-shaped inflorescences called sycones.

 Light Conditions & Temperature

-Burgundy features rich, deep red foliage, and under lower light levels turns almost purple.
+Burgundy features rich, deep red foliage and turns almost purple under lower light levels.
 The Indian rubber tree plants are hardy in USDA Hardiness Zones 10 through 11.

-This means the ideal temperature for burgundy rubber trees is 65° degrees Fahrenheit (18° C) in the nighttime an around 80° degrees Fahrenheit (27° C) or more during the day.
+This means the ideal temperature for burgundy rubber trees is 65° degrees Fahrenheit (18° C) in the nighttime and around 80° degrees Fahrenheit (27° C) or more during the day.

 In cooler temperatures, the plant is best grown indoors.